madprops/cromulant/README.md

 For each number an action happens to produce an update.

 The top score is calculated as (Triumph - Hits).
+If multiple ants have the same score, the oldest one wins.

 For merge, the words of each name are used.
 They get filled with random words if less than 2 words.